pananton/busrpc-spec/busrpc.md

 | `<namespace>.<class>.<topic-wildcard-any1>.<object-id>.<topic-wildcard-anyN>`                  | object    | calls bound to a specific object                  |
 | `<namespace>.<class>.<method>.<topic-wildcard-any1>.<observable-params>.<topic-wildcard-anyN>` | value     | calls of a method with a specific value(s) of an                                                                                                                        observable parameter(s)                           |

 Message bus may prohibit the use of some characters in it's topics.
-That means some components of the endpoint should be encoded to meet message bus requirement.
-Additionally, care should be taken to avoid violation of a message bus topic length restriction.
-All this issues are covered [below](#endpoint-components-encoding).
+That means endpoint should be encoded to meet message bus requirements.
+Also care should be taken to avoid violation of a message bus topic length restriction.
+The encoding algorithm itself must be unambigous to allow various busrpc clients to communicate.
+All this issues are covered [below](#endpoint-encoding).

 ## Type visibility